-Ayam Cemanis are known to have exceptionally good temperaments and, when raised around people, are often easily handled.
+Ayam Cemanis are known to be gentle- tempered.
 This makes them great as exotic pets.
-However, some say that they have a tendency to be on the flighty side.
-You can read Ayam Cemani reviews (left by owners of the breed) on BackYard Chickens Forum (link here: Ayam Cemani Breed Reviews)
+However, some say that they have a tendency to be flighty.
+You can read Ayam Cemani owners’ reviews on BackYard Chickens Forum: Ayam Cemani Breed Reviews.

 Ayam Cemanis are fairly small chickens but they are still to heavy to classify as Bantams.
 Ayam Cemani hens weigh ~3-4 pounds and Ayam Cemani Cocks weigh ~4-6 pounds.

-Although they where not imported to Europe until 1998, evidence suggests that the breed is far older than that.
-The breed is known to have originated in Indonesia.
+Ayam Cemanis were imported to Europe in1998.
+However, the breed is likely far older than that.
+Ayam Cemanis originated in Indonesia.
 In fact, “Ayam” means “chicken” in Indonesian.
-There is some superstition, mostly in the their native country, that revolves around the unusual coloration of the Ayam Cemani chickens and thus, they are prized for their supposed healing properties and magical powers.
-They are also used in some religious ceremonies.
+There is some superstitious beliefs (mostly in the their native country) that encompass Ayam Cemanis’ unusual coloration.
+Thus, they are used in religious ceremonies and prized for their alleged healing properties.

-They might be a little hard to come by but Ayam Cemanis are available on-line for order from some breeders.
-However, this specific fibro breed is rather expensive.
-In spite of that, I must admit… the breed is very unique, different and beautiful.
-An Ayam Cemani would definitely make a striking appearance in any backyard flock!
+Ayam Cemanis are somewhat difficult to obtain.
+They are available in the U.S. on-line for order from some specialty breeders.
+However, Ayam Cemanis are usually expensive.
+The breed is very unique, different and beautiful and would make a striking appearance in any backyard flock!